govuk-one-login/service-header/docs/prototype-kit-installation.md

 - `id` this should be a unique identifier as it is used to set the active link

 To set the currently active link which indicates the page the user is currently on, use the following syntax `{% set activeLinkId = "id3" %}`.
 The value of `activeLinkId` must match the id of one of the objects in the `navigationItems` array.

+Add the `set` statements listed above after the `extends` line at the top of the file.

 ## Use the header component in an existing page or template